botraunak/Sem-8-Web-Technology-Practicals/README.md

 The practical list contains programs of JavaScript, Java, JSP, JDBC and AJAX.

 ## Java
 Listed below are the Java practical that are part of the course.
 To run you should simply run `javac` and then run the program.
+To run the second program with `Arithmetic` package make sure you're in the p2/ directory after compiling the class using javac then run `java Arithmetic.ArithmeticDemo`
 1. Implement a Matrix class.
 Use methods for addition, subtraction, multiplication and transpose.
 Use `toString()` to display the matrix
 2. Create a `package` 'Arithmetic' containing two classes `Rational` and `Complex`.
     a.
 Rational performs arithmetic with rational nos.
 Use integer variables to represent the private instance variables of the class, numerator and denominator.
 Write a constructor method that enables an object of this class.
 Use `toString()` method.